-The Board Charter is published on the Company's website at www.pmbtechnology.com and periodically reviewed as well as updated in accordance with the needs of the Company and any new regulations that may have an impact on the discharge of the Board's responsibilities.
+The Board Charter is published on the Company's website at www.pmbtechnology.com and periodically reviewed as well as updated as and when the need arises in accordance with the needs of the Company and any new regulations that may have an impact on the discharge of the Board's responsibilities.
 This is to ensure the Board Charter always stay relevant with the Board's objectives, current law, regulations and practices.